 When I was younger, my dad would take me and my brother out to shoot the family .22 rifles.
 Though that was my first experience with real firearms, my interest in firearms didn’t begin there.
-For me, like so many of my generation, it started with toy cap guns.
+Like so many of my generation, my interest started with toy cap guns.

 Back in the 1950s and ‘60s, toy guns that shot caps were almost a requirement for young boys.
 (Thanks to Dale Evans, models and outfits for cowgirls existed too.)

 While cap guns predate the ‘50s and ‘60s by many years, I submit that those two decades were truly the Golden Age.
 Get on YouTube and you can see all the marvelous Mattel cap gun and toy gun TV commercials from the era.

 A Variety of Toy Guns

 I had all kinds of cap guns as a kid.
 Not only the greats — Mattel’s “Fanner 50,” for instance (available on eBay) — but also guns from the “Johnny Eagle” series and some equally cool cap guns from Marx.
 My supply of toy guns served as the neighborhood armory for playing “Cowboys and Indians,” “Cops and Robbers” and “Army.”
 Of course, we learned to play those games by watching the great TV shows of the time, such as the WWII series Combat and the classic westerns Lone Ranger, Roy Rogers and Gunsmoke.

 Cap guns of my youth prepared me for an interest in the real thing as I got older.
 Like Ralphie in A Christmas Story, I lusted for a BB gun.
 I never got the Daisy Model 25, but I eventually ended up with an American-made Daisy Winchester 94 replica BB gun.
 That BB gun led to my first real rifle: a Ruger 10/22.